raluka/msos/README.md

 # Start - first commit

+To try Electron for the first time, I followed this [tutorial](http://tutorialzine.com/2015/12/creating-your-first-desktop-app-with-html-js-and-electron/).
 ## Running the App

 Since an Electron app is just a fancy Node.js app, you will need to have `npm` installed. [`npm`](https://docs.npmjs.com/getting-started/what-is-npm) is the package manager for JavaScript, and it is installed as part of `node`: